Climate emergency toolkit and case studies

 Can travel in a conventional car be replaced by bicycle, public transport, or electric vehicle?
 Or can it be reduced, for example, by use of virtual meetings?
 Or use car share schemes?
 Could you provide bikes or electric bikes for staff as they carry out any work-related trips.
 Where a car or van is needed consider using electric only?

-There are currently two main schemes that help employees finance new bikes.
+There are currently 2 main schemes that help employees finance new bikes.
 They are an employee benefit that saves employees money on a bike and accessories.
 You pay nothing upfront and the payments are taken tax efficiently from your salary by your employer.
 The scheme are: Bikes 2 Work and Cycle Scheme

 Decarbonising your fleet is a good way of reducing emissions - and it is completely within your control making it slightly easier to implement than other behavioural changes